 The Diamond Necklace

-Before Madame du Barry’s necklace was finished, Louis XV died, and the jewelers found themselves on the verge of bankruptcy and stuck with a necklace, today worth 14 million dollars, that no one could afford.
+Before the Madame du Barry necklace was finished, King Louis XV died, and the jewelers found themselves on the verge of bankruptcy and stuck with a necklace, today worth 14 million dollars, that no one could afford.

 Jeanne, Comtesse de La Motte

-Jeanne de La Motte was the person who masterminded this incredible heist.
+Jeanne de La Motte Valois, a countess whose name was stripped from her by the Royal Family during the late 18th century, was the person who masterminded this incredible heist.
 Jeanne was an impoverished member of the Valois royal family who was orphaned at a young age.
 The French government took her family’s home to pay off their debts.

 Cardinal de Rohan